Moving to Spain: Expat Registration Guide

 - Tax identification and Modelo 036 or 037 (census registration with Agencia Tributaria)

 Register with TGSS for RETA at sede.seg-social.gob.es (online) or any TGSS office.
 Simultaneously file Modelo 036 or 037 with the Agencia Tributaria to register for tax purposes.
-Both registrations are required - RETA alone is not sufficient.
+Both registrations are required, RETA alone is not sufficient.

-Student Visa (Visado de Estudios) and TIE Student Card - Non-EU Students Only
+Student Visa (Visado de Estudios) and TIE Student Card

-MANDATORYNon-EU Citizens OnlyNon-EU students studying in Spain for more than 90 days must obtain a student visa (Visado de Estudios) before arrival and then apply for a student TIE card (Tarjeta de Identidad de Extranjero) after arriving in Spain.
-Spanish student visa holders may work part-time up to 30 hours per week without a separate work permit, one of the more generous allowances in the EU.
+MANDATORYStudents OnlyStudent Visa (Visado de Estudios) and TIE Student Card in Spain: Apply for student visa at the Spanish embassy at least 2 months before your course start date.
+Register for TIE within 30 days of arrival.
+Non-EU students studying in Spain for more than 90 days must obtain a Spanish student visa (Visado de Estudios) before arrival and then apply for a TIE (Tarjeta de Identidad de Extranjero) for students after arriving in Spain.
+Spain allows student visa holders to work part-time (up to 30 hours per week) without a separate work permit, making it one of the more flexible EU countries for working students.

 - Valid passport (minimum 1 year validity beyond intended stay)